ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 ### Workflows and scripts

-The RO-Crate might embed scientific workflows and scripts that can be or was used to analyse or generate files contained by the RO-Crate.
+Scientific workflows and scripts that can be or was used to analyze or generate files contained in an the RO-Crate MAY be embedded in an RO-Crate.
 Workflows and scripts are described using the type SoftwareSourceCode instead of `SoftwareApplication` above.

 The distinction is fluid, and comes down to availability and understandability.
 For instance, office spreadsheet applications are generally available and do not need further explanation; while a Python script that is customized for a particular data analysis might be important to understand further and should be included as source code in the RO-Crate dataset: